santoshbt/bookworms/README.md

 6 - Persisting the text for Favorite / Unfavorite
 7 - Remove favorite
 8 - Added Rating and Average ratings to books
+9 - Post/edit/delete review
+10 - User can see other's profiles
+11 - Upload user profile pic

 To Do

-1 - Post/edit/delete review
+1 -
 2 - Post/edit/delete comments
-3 - User can see other's profiles
+3 -
 4 - search other users